BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/4_ArcEnableWACVM.md

     ![](./media/ssh-5.png "")

-9. If all went well you should have established a SSH connection from within the Azure Portal to your on-premises Azure Arc-enabled Virtual Machine, for example on an Azure Stack HCI.
+9. If all went well you should have established an SSH connection from within the Azure Portal to your on-premises Azure Arc-enabled Virtual Machine, for example on an Azure Stack HCI.

     > **``NOTE``** Learn more : https://learn.microsoft.com/en-us/azure/azure-arc/servers/ssh-arc-overview